Aiven-Labs/spring-hibernate-mysql-workshop/README.md

 ## Creating you MySQL Service

+* Create your Aiven account by using this [link](https://go.aiven.io/signup-data-persist)
+* Confirm your email and connect to the console.
+* Create a new MySQL Service, choose `Free plan` , give it the name you want and hit "Create service".
+You can skip the 2 steps.

 ### Create a new database

 On your MySQL service page, on the left side panel you can see a `Databases` button click on it, from there, on the main panel you will see a big blue button 'Create database', click it a create a new database named `cats`.